Nuclearistt/TEKWrapper/README.md

 ## How does it work?

 TEK Wrapper binaries forward all function calls that are not wrapped by it to the original Steam API.
 On Windows it's achieved by making the same DLL export table as in the original Steam API DLL except that its elements point to functions with the same name in steam_api64_o.dll (which implicitly links it) with exception for wrapped functions that are implemented in TEK Wrapper's dll and call their real counterparts via entries in import table.
-On Linux there is no separation between exported and imported symbols, so TEKWrapper's binary just doesn't define any symbols it doesn't wrap and specifies libsteam_api_o.so as "needed" in its dynamic section, so it'll be loaded by dynamic linker and server's lookup for other symbols will end up there; addresses for real counterparts of wrapper functions are obtained via dlopen and dlsym.
+On Linux there is no separation between exported and imported symbols, so TEKWrapper's binary just doesn't define any symbols it doesn't wrap and loads libsteam_api_o.so via dlopen, so server's lookup for other symbols will end up there; addresses for real counterparts of wrapper functions are obtained via dlsym.
 SteamAPI_RegisterCallback's wrapper prevents registering GSClientDeny callback and intercepts pointer of GSClientApprove callback for further use.
 SteamGameServer_Init's wrapper loads mods list and info file URL if present and constructs description line to be sent in Steam server queries, then initializes Steam API and replaces DLL's internal pointer to ISteamGameServer with a wrapper that overrides certain method calls with calls to its own functions and redirects the others to original interface

 ## License